dustypants2005/dustypants2005.github.io/README.md

 Simple counter example using [react webhooks](https://reactjs.org/docs/hooks-intro.html)
 ### - Redux Counter
 Simple counter example using redux.
 The user can also save the state of the counter in localstorage.
 The counter is only loaded when the page loads.
+### - Todo
+Text input and button to create a todo.
+Enter can be used instead of clicking.
+Saving is done automatically to localstorage when the page is unmounted but reloading the page will not save the todos.
+Additionally there is a save button for manual saves.
+Each todo can be clicked for completion and a delete button is added for each todo.

 ---